elasticpath/html5-reference-storefront/README.md

 To generate the documentation locally:

 1. Install DOCCO: <code>npm install -g docco</code>
-2. From cygwin command prompt, run <code>docco ui-storefront/documentation/*.litcoffee</code>
+2. From cygwin command line, run <code>docco ui-storefront/documentation/*.litcoffee</code>

 Files generate to: ui-storefront/docs

 **Notes:**

-- Use cygwin for the windows command prompt.
-Windows command prompt can't handle the * character
+- Use cygwin for the windows command line.
+Windows command line can't handle the * character
 - DOCCO does not copy the image files to the output folder.
 Copy over manually.